MaxraySavage/Rock-Paper-Scissors-TOP/README.md

 - [x] Write the ```promptPlayer()``` function that gets a move from the player
 - [x] Write a function ```playRound(playerSelection, computerSelection)``` that returns the result of a round of RPS
 - [x] Write the full ```game()``` function

+## Lessons Learned
+I loved working with this framework!
+I think part of that was I didn't stop to second guess whether the structure was working while coding so I was able to just iterate through the to do list and end up with a completed project in a relatively linear fashion.
+That may not be reasonable to expect for larger projects buit it was still a very pleasurable experience!
+I went into this project a little skeptical of the exercise but it really helped me focus and get the tasks done quickly.
+Very fun!